-What if there was a surefire way to reach your goals without all the fancy bells and whistles?
+What if there were a surefire way to reach your goals without all the fancy bells and whistles?
 Believe it or not, research suggests you can actually improve your performance, health, productivity, and overall success just by developing a consistent daily routine.
 Understanding your own biological clock and how to preserve your brain’s energy is essential to ensure you get the most out of your day!
 (1)

 Your brain makes an average of 35,000 decisions every single day and the more decisions we have to make, the more susceptible we are to decision fatigue.
 Making too many decisions within a single day can lead to low self-control and decreased willpower.
-We’ve all been there before; you get home after a long day at the office and you have to decide whether or not you want to go to the gym.
+We’ve all been there before: you get home after a long day at the office and you have to decide whether or not you want to go to the gym.
 If you’ve spent the entire day debating every little action you should or should not take, the easier option, the one that takes less willpower, will triumph during that split second of hesitation.
 One important reason for planning out your day is to ensure you won’t fall victim to decision fatigue when it matters most!

-To help support your ability to “think less” and save your willpower for important decisions, we recommend planning out your day the evening before or that morning; from what you will be wearing to what you will be eating at each meal.
+To help support your ability to “think less” and save your willpower for important decisions, we recommend planning out your day the evening before or that morning—from what you will be wearing to what you will be eating at each meal.
 This will lead to healthier and more productive actions and decrease the chances of consuming fast food, skipping a workout, or even making poor decisions at the office.

 - Wake up early, ready to attack the day!
 Hitting the snooze button on your alarm will only create stress and chaos as you rush out the door in the morning.